rtm/rtm.github.io/boberator.md

     propobj = { p1: 1, p2: 2 }
     { propobj* } # o         // { p1: o.p1, p2: o.p2 }

-If it an object-valued epxression, no `*` is necessary:
+If it is an object-valued expression, no `*` is necessary:

     Object.assign(propobj, { p3: 3 }) # o